ethereum/remix-ide/docs/file_explorer.md

 Remix IDE can be connected to remote Git repos hosted in GitHub (or similar service) or in IPFS.
 Most of the Git operations are done in the **DGit** pluin.
 (DGit stands for Decentralized GIT).

-Branch management is also available at the bottom of the File Explorer when the Workspace is Git initialized.
+[Branch management](#branch-management) is also available at the bottom of the File Explorer when the Workspace is Git initialized.
-(see this page for the Git workflow).

 Also see this article about [securing your files in Remix](https://medium.com/remix-ide/securing-you-file-in-remix-how-to-clone-and-push-f1350111aa13?source=friends_link&sk=a3dbd0d3b0b44a29a28e8c10f8821fde)